coxem14/Whats-So-Funny-Humor-Text-Classifier/README.md

 I wanted to see how the models performed with cleaned and uncleaned data inputs, so I ran X_train and X_test through the corpus cleaner function prior to fitting and predicting, respectively.

 #### Multinomial vs Bernoulli Naive Bayes

+With text classification, the most common Naive Bayes algorithm used is Multinomial, though Bernoulli can also perform well, especially in the case of short texts.
+In the case of binary classification, the primary difference between the two algorithms is that Multinomial ignores non-occuring features (just doesn't count them) whereas Bernoulli penalizes the non-occurrence of a feature that is an indicator for the given class.

+Multinomial Likeihood - The probability of a word given humorous is the probability of a randomly-chosen word in a randomly-chosen humorous text being the current word

+Bernoulli Likelihood - The probability of a word given humorous is the probability of a randomly-selected humorous text containing that word

+It seems to make sense to me that looking at the entire document, in this case text, for a word would be better for short documents.

 To determine which Naive Bayes model performed the best, I fit each model with X_train and y_train, got the predictions, and looked at the accuracy, precision, recall scores, confusion matrices and ROC plots.